-Rays of Hope supports 150 orphaned and vulnerable children within the impoverished community of Alexandra through providing a loving, safe and supportive environment for the children.
+Rays of Hope supports 150 vulnerable children within the impoverished community of Alexandra through providing a loving, safe and supportive environment for the children.
 This allows them to develop their full potential while at the same time uplifting the "family" unit through home visits, counselling, a monthly food parcel, after-school programme and much more.
-Funding is needed to ensure that this work can continue into 2020 and beyond.
+Funding is needed to ensure that this work can continue into 2021 and beyond.

 Alexandra is a disadvantaged township on the edge of Sandton, Johannesburg.
 It is over-crowded; violence and abuse are rife and unemployment levels are over 50%.
 Children growing up here are vulnerable, many have lost parents, all of them experience trauma in their daily lives.
 A family unit in Alex is seldom a father, mother & children, but more likely a granny looking after grand-children & other children from the community, or an older child (as young as 17) caring for his younger siblings.